Open-Secuity-Protocols/Open-Security-Protocols/README.md

 ### Browser Security

 - There are a couple of multiple browsers that are secure that you can use.
-- [Librewolf](https://librewolf.net/), a firefox fork that has been stripped down.
+- [Librewolf](https://librewolf.net/), a Firefox fork that has been stripped down.
-- [Brave](https://brave.com/), a chromium based browser that has been stripped down.
+- [Brave](https://brave.com/), a Chromium based browser that has been stripped down.
 - I will focus majorly on `Librewolf`.

 ### Setting up Librewolf